fastlane/docs/docs/actions/delete_keychain.md

-> Keychains can be deleted after being creating with `create_keychain`
+> Keychains can be deleted after being created with `create_keychain`

 delete_keychain ||